nac315/tiktok_scrape/README.md

 Any output from the tests, as well as any information about failures, will be located in a file generated called `report.html`, located in the home directory of the repository.
 This is what the `--html=report.html` flag indicates when we run pytest.

-**Some common bugs during this step include: **
+**Some common bugs during this step include:**
 - #### _main-py: error: unrecognized arguments: --html=report.html
-      **Try running**
+  Try running

          pip install pytest-html

 - If you get an error message such as this:
 <img width="1101" alt="Error Message" src="https://github.com/mjdgv/tiktok_scrape/assets/67440369/92df93e0-8b20-48c3-af8f-ae0038522a2b">
-**Try running**
+Try running
 ```
 pip install module (In the scenario above module = numpy)
 ```

 ### 7. When the Code Runs...
 When the code starts running, it will bring up a pop up window where Tiktok is open.
 It is important that you manually log in to the Tiktok page and solve the Captcha puzzle built to deter automated bots like us.
-But we're for the sake of education!
-So after you manually log in and solve the puzzle, get rid of the keyboard shortcut and tiktok for desktop/app pop-ups, and the algorithm should perform as intended!
+After you manually log in and solve the puzzle, get rid of the keyboard shortcut and tiktok for desktop/app pop-ups, and the algorithm should perform as intended!
+You have about 40 seconds to perform this login and clear all the pop-ups, if you take any longer this will probably cause the first test to fail, the second one should still work though.

 ![Remove these pop-ups](readme_assets/pop-ups.png)